kannankvs/md2/SAI_1.5 Release notes.md

 ## 2.1 TAM

 Telemetry And Monitoring (TAM) has been enhanced from 1.0 to 2.0 to achieve the following goals:
-1. Express top-level Telemetry and Monitoring domain
+1. Express top-level Telemetry and Monitoring domain for Inband Telemetry
 2. Remain backwards compatible for application with minimal or no change in the application code
 3. Provide extensibility for new functions/capability in each domain/subdomain and always remain backward compatible
 4. Remove any hard coded assumptions about domain or domain’s capabilities